The Port of Melbourne has several projects underway, with more to come as part of our 2030 Port Development Strategy including:

 The Port Rail Transformation Project (PRTP) will see more containers moved by rail more efficiently, by-passing roads in inner Melbourne.
 The project will increase rail terminal capacity and improve rail terminal operations.

-Project construction will commence in FY22 with works planned to be complete by mid-2023.
+Project construction has commenced with works planned to be complete by mid-2023.

 For more information click here.